-Rituals Bring Steadiness to Your Day
+Brief Moments of Practice Bring Steadiness to Your Day

-Rituals are the heart of Sage Stage.
+Brief Moments are the Heart of Sage Stage

 They are small, meaningful actions woven into your day to help you feel grounded, capable, and connected to your goals.
 You don’t need willpower or perfection — just a few simple moments of intention.

-When practiced regularly, these tiny rituals become habits.
+When practiced regularly, these tiny practices become habits.

 And habits are what shape our health, our energy, and the way we carry ourselves through the world.

-Rituals remind us that we are not starting over.
+Moments remind us that we are not starting over.

 We are building a steady life — one small, powerful choice at a time.